irfanhakim-as/linux-wiki/topics/virtual-machine.md

 ### Troubleshooting

-- If Virt-Manager QEMU/KVM is stuck at connecting, restart the `libvirtd` service:
+- If Virt-Manager QEMU/KVM is stuck at connecting, [restart](autostart.md#status-and-restart-service) the `libvirtd.service` service.

-    ```sh
-    sudo systemctl restart libvirtd.service
-    ```

-- To find the cause of the issue, check the status of the `libvirtd` service:
+- To find the cause of the issue, check the [status](autostart.md#status-and-restart-service) of the `libvirtd.service` service.

-    ```sh
-    sudo systemctl status libvirtd.service
-    ```

   More often than not, it's likely a configuration issue with a VM.
 Fixing the configuration should fix the issue.

 ---